chenaciousD/blabla/content/pages/about.md

 + Fred Turner, From Counterculture to Cyberculture
 + Bjarke Ingels, Yes is More
 + [ more to come ... ]

-### Dystopia and Utopias
-Recently, I embarked on a 15 city tour of Europe to study the future of housing.
-Look here to read more about this journey.